-The accompanying curves give the average static characteristics of the 251A Vacuum Tube.
-These curves are taken with the filament operating on alternating current and with the plate and grid returns connected to the center point on the filament transformer.
+The accompanying curves give the static characteristics of an average 270A Vacuum Tube.
+These curves are taken with the filament operating on alternating current and with the plate and grid circuit returns connected to a center point of the filament transformer.